4-means/SQL_Random_Data_Generator/README.md

 # SQL_Random_Data_Generator
-A tool for populating your SQL databases with randomized data, making it perfect for development, unit testing, and stress testing.
+A CLI tool for populating your SQL databases with randomized data, making it perfect for development, unit testing, and stress testing.
 It handles table relationships to create a complete and functional dataset.
 The tool does use [Faker](https://github.com/joke2k/faker) in some cases for data generation.

 ## Features
 This program streamlines the process of generating test data for your development and testing environments.